TomDDG/ZXPicoMD/README.md

 ### Importance of Adding Feet

-I designed the case so that the edge connector was at the same height as the original Microdrive making it easier to connect them together.
-As the original Microdrive case has rubber feet these are also need to lift the case to the correct height, without these the case will be lifted by the connector which is not good.
-You can use the original feet, if you can get them, or as I prefer use some smaller  [3M Black Bumpons (SJ5076)](https://uk.rs-online.com/web/p/anti-slip-pads/1206041) which lift the case by approximately 2.8mm.
-If you don't plan on using this with a real Microdrive these are needed but they are also good for anti-slip.
+I recommend adding some rubber feet to the case.
+If you can get hold of them the original feet are fine, however, I recommend the smaller [3M Black Bumpons (SJ5076)](https://uk.rs-online.com/web/p/anti-slip-pads/1206041) which lift the case to correct height (by ~2.8mm).
+This height adjustment is a requirement if you plan to connect this to a real Microdrive using the connector block.
+Without the feet the edge connector will be at the wrong height and won't fit together very well.
+If you don't plan on using this with a real Microdrive the feet are not needed although I still recommend them for anti-slip.

 ## Building with Case